 She clicked her tongue. "…Fine."

-At the gate, Damon gave a quiet, respectful bow.
+At the path leading to a wide wooden arched door, Damon gave a quiet, respectful bow.
 "Goodnight, Cythera."
+He turned to leave.

 "Was that the prince himself?" her mother asked gently.

 "No," Cythera said, far too quickly.
-Her cheeks were far too pink.
+Her cheeks were too pink.

 The guards closed the gates behind her.